 The passive assisted devices have some of the poorest lowering action.
 We often find them jerky when compared to tube devices.
 However, because you need to push and pull on them quite a bit to lower your partner, they are quite safe to use and lock up as soon as you let go.

 Feeding slack is a category we include to measure each device's usefulness for belaying a lead climber.
 A lead climbing belay requires more attentiveness and rope management skill than a top-rope belay.
 The ability to take and give slack quickly and precisely is important to ensure a good belay —- especially when close to the ground.
 The most important thing to consider is how easily and safely you can feed slack without the device locking up.
-Devices that lock up on a hair-trigger are very difficult to master and are the cause of many lead climbers' frustrations as they are continuously short-roped by their belayer.
+Devices that lock up on a hair trigger are very difficult to master and are the cause of many lead climbers' frustrations as they are continuously short-roped by their belayer.
 A secondary consideration, since we are all guilty of making mistakes, is how easy the device is to release once locked up so that slack can be fed quickly again.
 When a climber is yanking for rope, desperate to make a clip before falling, and the device locks up, being able to quickly release it can make a difference between success or an extra-long fall.

 The active assisted braking devices have some of the more complex methods for giving slack quickly, and each features a different method.
 The Trango Vergo has the most ergonomic and smooth feeding design of any of these devices and does not require overriding the camming system to feed out slack, a nice safety feature.
-The Petzl GriGri and GriGri+ feed slack well with little friction but often require a technique that can reduce the device's safety, especially if the climber is close to the ground.
+The Petzl GriGri and GriGri+ feed slack well with little friction, but can sometimes encourage a technique that can reduce the device's safety, especially if the climber is close to the ground.
 These devices can also be hard to master for people with small hands, which may include children.
 The Edelrid Eddy and Mad Rock Lifeguard have more friction, making it challenging to pay rope out quickly.
 The Camp Matik uses a unique "pistol" grip design, which does take some getting used to if you've belayed differently for years.

 Weight and Bulk